 Children aged 18 and under gain FREE entry to the racecourse for all fixtures except The Festival.
 During all four days of The Festival children aged 5 or over will be charged full ticket price.
 Please note children must be accompanied by an adult.

 On certain race meetings, the Tattersalls Ireland Cheltenham Sale opens its door to sale of National Hunt horses after the last race.
-As well as the Tattersalls Ireland Cheltenham Sale, the Final Flight bar remains open till late after racing on selected fixtures (Friday and Saturday of The Open and all four days of The Festival).
+As well as the Tattersalls Ireland Cheltenham Sale, the Final Flight bar remains open till late after racing on selected fixtures (Friday and Saturday of The November Meeting and all four days of The Festival™).
 For more information regarding the activities after racing on each fixture please check the individual fixture pages within the website prior to racing.

 There is no dress code at Cheltenham.
 As we race largely during the winter months, the weather can be unpredictable, so we would advise you to dress accordingly.
 At The Festival, many ladies wear hats, but with the weather rather than high fashion in mind.
 Gentlemen usually wear a suit or similar in the Club Enclosure and in restaurants and hospitality facilities.
 Fancy dress is permitted as long as the outfit is not offensive and we reserve the right to decline entry should the need arise.
 On BetVictor Gold Cup Day and during The Festival fancy dress is not permitted in the Club Enclosure.

-Parking is free at all of our meetings except Friday and Saturday of The Open and all four days of The Festival.
+Parking is free at all of our meetings except Friday and Saturday of The November Meeting (£4 in advance, £5 on the day) and all four days of The Festival™ (£12 in advance, £20 on the day).
 There are plenty of parking spaces at Cheltenham, although we would advise you to arrive early.

 There are 52 secure bicycle parks next to the Centaur and Best Mate enclosure entrances.